Overview

 I did not receive my course certificate.

-• Go to your course view and click the Certificate tab.
+Go to your course view.

-• Click the Download button below the certificate image.
+Click Download below the certificate image.

 My issue is not listed.